MicrosoftDocs/powerapps-docs/powerapps-docs/user/import-data.md

    - For CSV file: Select the drop-down list and select the data delimiter and field delimiter that you’ve used your CSV file.

    - If you have an alternate key defined, select it from the alternate Key drop-down list.
 The alternate key is used to uniquely identify and update rows during import.
-More information: [Define alternate keys to referencerows](https://docs.microsoft.com/powerapps/maker/data-platform/define-alternate-keys-reference-records).
+More information: [Define alternate keys to reference rows](https://docs.microsoft.com/powerapps/maker/data-platform/define-alternate-keys-reference-records).

     > [!div class="mx-imgBorder"]
     > ![Select the alternate key](media/import-xml-alternate-key.png "Select the alternate key")